Coronavirus - advice for health and social care organisations

 During the pandemic, we are worried that our data protection practices might not meet our usual standard or our response to information rights requests will be longer.
 Will the ICO take regulatory action against us?

-No. We understand that resources, whether they are finances or people, might be diverted away from usual compliance or information governance work.
-We won’t penalise organisations that we know need to prioritise other areas or adapt their usual approach during this extraordinary period.
+We understand that resources, whether they are finances or people, might have been diverted away from usual compliance or information governance work.
+We will be flexible in our approach, taking into account where organisations need to prioritise other areas such as those engaged in tackling the pandemic or supporting vulnerable people.

 The ICO has published a document setting out our regulatory approach during the coronavirus pandemic.